GoogleChrome/web.dev/src/site/content/en/blog/async-clipboard/index.md

 block the page.
 Safari recently announced  [support for it in version 13.1](https://webkit.org/blog/10855/).
 With that, major browsers have a basic level of support in place.
-As of this writing, Firefox only supports text and image support is limited to pngs in some browsers.
+As of this writing, Firefox only supports text and image support is limited to PNGs in some browsers.
 If you're interested in using the API,
 [consult a browser support table](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard#Browser_compatibility) before proceeding.